GeorginJobin/Home-Server-Project/README.md

   - Checked if SSH service was still running. [✓]
   - Checked if I was on the same network. [x]

 Yeah it ended being kind of a dumb reason for this report.
-I realised I just wasn't on the same network which is my fault not the server's
+I realised I just wasn't on the same network which is my fault not the server's.

 - **Fix:**

 Connected my laptop back to the same network as my server, and it worked immeadiately.
-Again not being a fix just me being stupid
+Again not being a fix just me being stupid.

 However this did highlight a real issue, I currently have no way to access/connect to my server if I'm away/not on the same network.